DixitBansal/Microsoft_Engage/README.md

 1. Clone or download this repository to your local machine.
 2. Download credits.csv and movies_metadata.csv from [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset) and paste it to your main folder.
-4. open visual studio code and install all the libraries mentioned in the [requirements.txt](https://github.com/DixitBansal/Microsoft_Engage/blob/main/requirements.txt) file with the command `pip install -r requirements.txt`
+3. open visual studio code and install all the libraries mentioned in the [requirements.txt](https://github.com/DixitBansal/Microsoft_Engage/blob/main/requirements.txt) file with the command `pip install -r requirements.txt`
-5. Get your API key from https://www.themoviedb.org/.
-(Refer the above section on how to get the API key)
+4. Get your API key from https://www.themoviedb.org/. (**Optional**)
-6. Replace YOUR_API_KEY in **both** the places (line no. 23 and 43) of `static/recommend.js` file and hit save.
+5. Replace YOUR_API_KEY in **both** the places (line no. 23 and 43) of `static/recommend.js` file and hit save.
-7. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
+6. Open your terminal/command prompt from your project directory and run the file `main.py` by executing the command `python main.py`.
-8. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
+7. Go to your browser and type `http://127.0.0.1:5000/` in the address bar.
-9. Hurray!
+8. Hurray!
 That's it.
 ## Architecture

 ![Recommendation App](https://user-images.githubusercontent.com/36665975/168742738-5435cf76-1a42-4d87-94b4-999e5bfc48d3.png)